iorchard/burrito/README_offline.rst

 * OS is installed using Burrito CD/ISO.
 * The first node in controller group is the ansible deployer.
-* Ansible user in every node has a passwordless sudo privilege.
+* Ansible user in every node has a sudo privilege.
 * All nodes should be in /etc/hosts.

 Networks